m0wmt/audio-guestbook/JOURNAL.md

 Now have a wiring diagram of all the connections thanks to my [wife](https://www.redbubble.com/people/quirkytales/shop?artistUserName=quirkytales&collections=1925754&iaCode=all-departments&sortOrder=relevant) who is a digital artist amongst other talents.

-Have decided to write a test switch program to work out the handset and press button logic, less to worry about with recording etc. Have seen a variety of ideas on the Teensy forum which I want to try out/test.
+Have decided to write a test button (button-test) program to work out the handset and press button logic, less to worry about with recording etc. Have seen a variety of ideas on the Teensy forum which I want to try out/test.
 Button-test project now created (14th Feb) within the audio-guestbook project, updated the platformio.ini file so that I can easily compile either project inside VSCode.
 Have already found a logic error and expect to find others.

+Modified logic, using less switch options in the main loop and removed looking at buttons during the wait() function.
+Need to sort out too long recordings (need to confirm how long a message may be), not erroring for some reason, had to stop for the day before I could fix it.

-Development Tasks:
+### Development Tasks:
 * Play .WAV file through handset speaker - Done.
 * Identify handset and PRESS button connections on the phone and detect states on Teensy - Done.
 * RTC using a button battery - Done.
 * Record message via handset speaker.
 Need to wait for right angle connectors to arrive before doing the MIC, only way to test that will be to speak in to it! - Partially done.
 * Play sound when program starts up - Done.
-* Play message to user to record after the beep.
+* Play message to user to record after the beep = Partially done.
 * Download Audacity to the PC for recording WAV files and playing them back - Done and tested.
-* Program startup logic, handset not on phone, no SD card etc.
+* Program startup logic, handset not on phone, no SD card etc. No SD card done.
-* Program logic of handset/PRESS button.
+* Program logic of handset/PRESS button - In progress.
 * Handle possible errors.
 * Can we use the telephone dial to carry out actions?
 * Use [Barr Group](https://barrgroup.com/sites/default/files/barr_c_coding_standard_2018.pdf) C coding standards - In progress.